How to Prepare for Inflation on Groceries in 2022

 Say that toilet paper goes up by 15% this year.
 That means that package of toilet paper you pay $10 for every month will soon cost $11.50.
 That works out to an extra $18 a year, just to buy the same toilet paper you were already buying.
 Multiple that scenario by multiple items increasing in price and you will quickly feel the impact on your budget.

-If inflation doesn’t happen?
+If inflation doesn’t increase as much as you thought it could?
 Then, you will still be prepared and won’t have to buy some of these items for some time.
 You won’t be out anything because costs aren’t going to go down.
 They just not might increase at the higher rates some are predicting.
 If the hyperinflation predictions are true, then you will have saved your family money by buying things ahead of time, as we wait for the inflation to settle into more typical levels.

 Follow the simple advice of “Buy 1 for now, and 2 for later.”
 Don’t ever let yourself get down to the last item in your pantry.